raystack/firehose/docs/reference/configuration.md

 * Example value: `Customer`
 * Type: `required`

-* The type name of the Document in ElasticSearch.
+* The type name of the Document in Elasticsearch.

 #### <a name="SINK_ES_ID_FIELD" /> `SINK_ES_ID_FIELD`
 * Example value: `customer_id`
 * Type: `required`

-* The identifier field of the document in ElasticSearch.
+* The identifier field of the document in Elasticsearch.
 This should be the key of the field present in the message (JSON or Protobuf) and it has to be a unique, non-null field.
-So the value of this field in the message will be used as the ID of the document in ElasticSearch while writing the document.
+So the value of this field in the message will be used as the ID of the document in Elasticsearch while writing the document.

 #### <a name="SINK_ES_MODE_UPDATE_ONLY_ENABLE" /> `SINK_ES_MODE_UPDATE_ONLY_ENABLE`
 * Example value: `TRUE`